Best Super Glue | Survival Tested & Reviewed

 Value: Cost vs. Benefit

 The amount of money you spend on something like an adhesive shouldn’t blow out your entire budget.
-There is a wide range of price points when it comes to super glues mostly related to their strength and approved application.
+There is a wide range of price points when it comes to super glues, mostly related to their strength and approved application.

 You never want to spend too much money on one thing when it comes to gear for your kits.
 It’s better to diversify your gear and budget to make sure you are covered for a wide range of scenarios.

 Above all, your super glue of choice has to hold stuff together.
 The bond the glue creates is what measures its effectiveness.
-When you are relying on glue in a survival situation or first aid emergency you need the bond to hold.
+When you are relying on glue in a survival situation or first aid emergency, you need the bond to hold.

 Dry Time

-Some super glues have extremely strong bonds but do not create them as quickly- they need pressure and time to solidify.
+Some super glues have extremely strong bonds, but do not create them as quickly- they need pressure and time to solidify.

 Packaging

 We’re big fans of small packaging sold in multiples.
-Super glue can be a pain to maintain since it can dry out or glue the cap down preventing you from opening it again.
-Sure, you can get to it if you really need to but it’s not worth the hassle when there are more important things to worry about.
+Super glue can be a pain to maintain since it can dry out or glue the cap down, preventing you from opening it again.
+Sure, you can get to it if you really need to, but it’s not worth the hassle when there are more important things to worry about.

 Single-use packaging really shines in emergencies and survival situations because of that.
-One less thing to worry about and your super glue is ready to fire and forget- none of the pesky cleanup or storage to worry about.
+One less thing to worry about, and your super glue is ready to fire and forget- none of the pesky cleanup or storage to worry about.

 Bond Durability

 Bond strength isn’t the only thing to consider when it comes to adhesives.
-You’ll also need to be able to rely on the glue to not be brittle.
-Rockwell hardness tests show us that strength isn’t just about the strength of the bond- it’s also about how durable the bond is from external forces too.
+You’ll also need to be able to rely on the glue not to be brittle.
+Rockwell hardness tests show us that strength isn’t just about the strength of the bond- it’s also about how durable the bond is from external forces, too.
 Water, UV exposure, and shear forces can all degrade weak or brittle bonds quickly.

 How to Use Super Glue for Survival